Here’s Our Rant About Zendesk Inc. (ZEN)

 Is It Worth Investing in Zendesk Inc. (NYSE :ZEN) Right Now?

+Plus, the 36-month beta value for ZEN is at 1.34.
+Opinions of the stock are interesting as 17 analysts out of 22 who provided ratings for Zendesk Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”

-ZEN currently public float of 113.65M and currently shorts hold a 8.20% ratio of that float.
+The average price from analysts is $130.27, which is $2.13 above the current price.
+ZEN currently public float of 113.66M and currently shorts hold a 8.60% ratio of that float.
 Today, the average trading volume of ZEN was 1.52M shares.

 ZEN’s Market Performance

-ZEN stocks went down by -2.51% for the week, with a monthly jump of 3.02% and a quarterly performance of 16.32%, while its annual performance rate touched 52.69%.
-The volatility ratio for the week stands at 3.27% while the volatility levels for the past 30 days are set at 3.06% for Zendesk Inc..
-The simple moving average for the period of the last 20 days is 2.45% for ZEN stocks with a simple moving average of 30.37% for the last 200 days.
+ZEN stocks went up by 0.63% for the week, with a monthly jump of 6.31% and a quarterly performance of 20.18%, while its annual performance rate touched 57.03%.
+The volatility ratio for the week stands at 4.28% while the volatility levels for the past 30 days are set at 3.25% for Zendesk Inc..
+The simple moving average for the period of the last 20 days is 1.67% for ZEN stocks with a simple moving average of 29.38% for the last 200 days.

 Analysts’ Opinion of ZEN